CerberusPM/Cerberus/README.md

 Built By Server Owners for Server Owners!

 > [!NOTE]
-> The plugin is already useful and pretty stable.
-All features enlisted herein are ready to use.
+> All commands and features enlisted herein are already implemented and available for use.
 > But the development is still going on, so you might encounter bugs.
 > Your bug and issue reports will be greately appreciated.

+> [!WARNING]
+> Landclaim selection, creation and listing from console is currently broken and will be fixed very soon.

 ## Features
 * Customizable selection tool (axe by default) and selection setting, expansion commands